DISORDERS OF CONSCIOUSNESS SPECIAL INTEREST GROUP (DOC SIG)

 The vision of the IBIA DOC SIG is to be the premier international networking and information exchange resource for brain injury professionals and neuroscientists working with persons with disorders of consciousness, their families, and the systems serving them.

-- Interested persons can join the IBIA DOC SIG for a period of two years without IBIA affiliation, after which membership in IBIA is required for continued participation.
+1. Interested persons can join the IBIA DOC SIG for a period of two years without IBIA membership.
+After two years, membership in IBIA is required for continued participation.

 CHAIR AND CO-CHAIR

 Co-chair: Nathan D. Zasler, MD, FAAPM&R, FAADEP, DAAPM, CBIST